 · Aggressively campaigning for academics to submit articles or serve on editorial boards.

-· Listing academics as members of editorial boards without their permission, and not allowing academics to resign from editorial boards.
+· Listing academics as members of editorial boards without their permission.

 · Appointing fake academics to editorial boards.